Hacking Creativity: Shortcut To A Creative Mental State

 25 min run/exercise

 I’ve been using this combo for writing but would love to hear from other creatives if and how well it works for them in other creative fields; music, drawing, problem-solving.
-Try it out and please leave a comment letting me know how it works for you.
+Try it out and let me know how it works for you.

 Don’t Smoke Weed?
 Run!